Summary: Act 4: Scene 2

 The fewer men, the greater share of honour.

-The English noblemen, gathering before the Battle of Agincourt, realize that the French outnumber them five to one.
-Westmorland wishes that they had with them some of the men who sit idle in England.
+In scene 3, the English noblemen gather before the Battle of Agincourt and realize that the French outnumber them five to one.
+Westmoreland wishes that they had with them some of the men who sit idle in England.
 But King Henry, entering and overhearing him, disagrees.
 In his famous St. Crispin’s Day speech (so called because he addresses his troops on October 25, St. Crispin’s Day), King Henry says that they should be happy that there are so few of them present, for each can earn a greater share of honor.

 Henry goes on to say that he does not want to fight alongside any man who does not wish to fight with the English.
 He tells the soldiers that anyone who wants to leave can and will be given some money to head for home.
 But anyone who stays to fight will have something to boast about for the rest of his life and in the future will remember with pride the battle on this day.
 He adds that every commoner who fights today with the king will become his brother, and all the Englishmen who have stayed at home will regret that they were not in France to gain honor upon this famous day of battle.
 The soldiers and noblemen are greatly inspired, and morale rises dramatically.